abari212/covid-19/README.md

 The two datasets can be feed to the algorithm as file a and file b.

-Once the two files are uploaded all the rest will be done automatically to generate the sread and eventually the patterns, if any.
+Once the two files are uploaded all the rest will be done automatically to generate the spread and eventually the patterns, if any.

 Other variables can be added to the merged data for more in-depth analysis and prediction.
 There a number of ways to add other variables and develop predictive model.